gazev/tuplespaces/ServerR1/README.md

 Server for TuplesSpace distributed network

 Positional arguments:
-    port        Port where server will listen (default: 2001) qualifier   Server instance qualifier (default: A)
+    port        Port where the server will listen (default: 2001) qualifier   Server instance qualifier (default: A)
 Options:
     -h, --help  Show this message and exit